x

 Who is Richard Dumbrill?

-Dumbrill's interpretation of music theory is based on his knowledge of Middle-Oriental Musicology.
-He rejects (Pythagorean) ditonism and heptatonic and particularly rejects the hypothesis of dichords in the Musicology of the Ancient Near East.
-Dumbrill translated the oldest song ever written, found in northwest Syria at the site of Ugarit.
+Dumbrill has translated the oldest song ever written, found in northwest Syria at the site of Ugarit.
 From Woolley's notes, he reconstructed the Silver lyre of Ur (at the British Museum) with Myriam Marcetteau.
-Dumbrill also rebuilt the Elamite harp of the battle of Ulai, with Margaux Bousquet.
+Dumbrill also rebuilt one of the Elamite harps of the battle of Ulai, with Margaux Bousquet.
 Dumbrill donated one of his harps to the Ministry of Culture in Iraq.
-Drumbill is the founder, with Irving Finkel of the International Council of Near Eastern Archaeomusicology (ICONEA) at the Institute of Musical Research, School of Advanced Studies, University of London,.
-Dumbrill has lectured at Harvard and Yale in Iraq, Beirut, Damascus, Leiden, Rotterdam, and Paris.
+He is the founder, with Irving Finkel, of the International Council of Near Eastern Archaeomusicology (ICONEA) at the Institute of Musical Research, School of AdvancedStudies, University of London.
+Dumbrill has lectured at Harvard and Yale, Baghdad, Babylon, Beirut, Damascus, Leiden, Rotterdam, Paris, etc.

 Source

-Harps on display
+Harps and lute on display

 Elamite Harp of the battle of Ulai - 653 BCE

-Inspired by Chogha Mish harp mid-fourth millennium BCE
+Modern Interpretation inspired from the Choga Mish harp mid-fourth millennium BCE

 Q. I need help booking my ticket online.
 What shall I do?